DiamondLightSource/python3-pip-skeleton-cli/main/_sources/user/tutorials/new.rst.txt

 Creating a new repo from the skeleton
 =====================================

-Once you have followed the `installation` tutorial, you can use the commandline tool to make a new repo that inherits the skeleton::
+Once you have followed the ``installation`` tutorial, you can use the commandline tool to make a new repo that inherits the skeleton::

-    python3-pip-skeleton new /path/to/be/created --org my_github_user_or_org
+    python3-pip-skeleton new /path/to/be/created --org my_github_user_or_org --skeleton-org some_institution

 This will: